arunleer/Awesome-LLM-Papers/README.md

 # Awesome-LLM-Papers
-A curated list of LLM-based research
+A curated list of LLM-based research papers